lyft/cartography/README.md

+# Cartography
+Cartography is a Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a [Neo4j](https://www.neo4j.com) database.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*